- J.D., William and Mary Law School, 2010

 Stephen J. van Stempvoort

-Steve van Stempvoort chairs both the firm’s appellate practice group and its pro bono committee.
-Steve also litigates strategic lawsuits that either seek to establish or correct precedent, building the litigation strategy through the trial court and into any ensuing appeal.
-Although his practice spans various aspects of appellate and complex commercial litigation, Steve’s particular expertise is in constitutional law, governmental liability, and new technology issues, including litigation and appeals related to defamation, online speech, discrimination, civil rights, and criminal defense.
+Steve van Stempvoort chairs Miller Johnson’s appellate practice group and the firm’s pro bono committee.
+Although his practice spans various aspects of appellate and complex commercial litigation, Steve’s particular expertise is in strategic litigation, constitutional law, governmental liability, and new technology issues, including litigation and appeals related to defamation, online speech, discrimination, civil rights, and criminal defense.
+Steve also cultivates an active amicus practice in various appellate courts.

 Some of Steve’s representative matters include: